sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Remote_Debugger.md

 **1\.
 Start the remote debugger server**: To start the remote debugger server, you have to click the green button pointed by '1' in the image below.
 After doing that, it will show a message in the console (indicated by '2') to confirm that the server is listening for incoming connections.

-Those buttons should be present at the debug perspective, and they can be enabled in other perspectives through Window > Customize perspective > Command groups availability > PyDev debug.
+{{% alert title="⚠️ Warning" color="primary" %}}Those buttons should be present at the debug perspective, and they can be enabled in other perspectives through Window > Customize perspective > Command groups availability > PyDev debug.{{% /alert %}}

 ![remotedebugger1](/Images/appc/pydev.org/images/debugger/remotedebugger1.png)